chucknewmanjr/Schema_Changes/README.md

 # Schema_Changes
-Track DDL changes for searching, repeating and validating
+Track DDL changes for searching, repeating and validating.
+## Installation
+Executing the schema-change-database.sql on a
 # Schema_Validation